 Canon 1: A Judge Should Uphold the Integrity and Independence of the Judiciary

 An independent and honorable judiciary is indispensable to justice in our society.
 A judge should maintain and enforce high standards of conduct and should personally observe those standards, so that the integrity and independence of the judiciary may be preserved. . .
 Deference to the judgments and rulings of courts depends on public confidence in the integrity and independence of judges.
 The integrity and independence of judges depend in turn on their acting without fear or favor.

 Canon 2: A Judge Should Avoid Impropriety and the Appearance of Impropriety in all Activities

 (B) Outside Influence.
 A judge should not allow family, social, political, financial, or other relationships to influence judicial conduct or judgment.
 A judge should neither lend the prestige of the judicial office to advance the private interests of the judge or others nor convey or permit others to convey the impression that they are in a special position to influence the judge.

 I cannot see how anyone could watch Judge Kavanaugh’s testimony this past Thursday and not feel that his fairness, independence, and impartially had been seriously compromised.

-The members of the Senate Judiciary Committee represent states and party interests.
-None of us were surprised that politics openly influenced them or their decisions during this process.
-However, to watch a supreme court nominee vent his deeply partisan views was disturbing considering the position and power he will have for decades if confirmed.
+The members of the Senate Judiciary Committee represent party interests and so none of us were surprised that politics openly influenced them and their vote during this process.
+However, to watch a supreme court nominee vent partisan rage was disturbing considering the position and power he will have for decades if confirmed.